jibmo22/data-analytics-portfolio/README.md

 # Mohamed Jibril - Data Analytics Portfolio
 ### Hi there 👋, I am Mohamed!

-### Welcome to my data analytics portfolio, where I provide a walkthrough of some of my Python and SQL projects.
+### Welcome to my data analytics portfolio, where I provide a walkthrough of my Python and SQL projects.

 *Click on the projects and datasets(highlighted and coloured in blue) to view them!*